timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

 Confoozed?
 Try `help`
 />
 ```
-The location is `/` since you always begin in the root node.
+The initial current location is `/` since you always begin in the root node.
 The `> ` is asking for a subcommand to be entered.

 ### `cat`
 `cat` will display the current or target node and all of its children.